gomorpheus/morpheus-docs/experimental/innodb/scriptedInstallSteps.rst

             .. include:: ./scripts/mysqlinstall.rst

-  * save and set the file to executable
+  * Save and set the file to executable

       .. code-block:: bash